-The AHTF Evelyn Mackin Traveling Hand Therapist Award is designed to fund a practicing occupational or physical therapist, who is a current member of the American Society of Hand Therapists or a Certified Hand Therapist, in traveling to various hand therapy facilities, in presenting on a specific domain of hand therapy, and in sharing the "pearls" of hand rehabilitation learned from the experience.
-This funding opportunity is $3,000.
+The AHTF Evelyn Mackin Grant for Education by a Traveling Hand Therapist Award is designed to fund a practicing occupational or physical therapist, who is a current member of the American Society of Hand Therapists or a Certified Hand Therapist, in traveling to various hand therapy facilities, in presenting on a specific domain of hand therapy, and in sharing the "pearls" of hand rehabilitation learned from the experience.
+This funding opportunity is up to $5,000.

 The AHTF Burkhalter New Investigator Grant is for clinical research in hand and upper limb rehabilitation.
 It was established in honor of Dr. William Burkhalter (1928-1992), a long time advocate and promoter of hand therapy.
-This funding opportunity is $4,000.
+This funding opportunity is up to $5,000.

-AHTF “Grab the Evidence” Grant For Basic Research Science and Evidenced Based Studies
+AHTF Judy Bell Krotoski “Grab the Evidence” Grant For Fundamental Research and Evidenced-based Studies

 American Occupational Therapy Federation (AOTF)

 The Intervention Research Grant Program seeks to lay the necessary groundwork for larger intervention studies and support the profession's Centennial Vision of occumpational therapy as science-driven and evidence-baseed.

 The American Society for Surgery of the Hand (ASSH)